 How do you know when you’ve achieved your social media goals?
 First, you have to set some.
-Once the goals are in place, you must look at the measurements of your organization’s online performance, otherwise known as metrics.
+Once the goals are in place, you must measure your social media performance, otherwise known as metrics.

 How will you know when you’ve hit your target?

 I developed a simple tool for my clients to help track performance which you can create yourself.
 Open an Excel spreadsheet and in the far left column, list all of the online tools you are using to provide information, promote, or communicate about your business.
-Many of them are easy such as Facebook, Twitter, Yelp!, etc. There are some you may forget like your Google Local Listing (formerly known as Google Places) or comments on your blog.
+Many of them are easy such as Facebook, Twitter, Yelp!, etc. There are some you may forget, like your Google Business or comments on your blog.

-Along the top row include the months of the year.
+Along the top row, write the months of the year.
 I recommend looking at your numbers when you close your books.
 Build it into your month-end process list along with account reconciliation, billing, and inventory.
 This takes me approximately one hour to complete.
 If you only use a few tools, it will take you less time.
-Recording your numbers at month-end will allow for a month-over-month comparison for reporting to boards or for a simple review of performance, depending on your needs.
+Recording your numbers at month-end will allow for a month-over-month comparison for reporting to boards or for a simple performance review, depending on your needs.

 Underneath each of the tools, list the metrics that these platforms provide you with by default.
 Facebook has items like fans, people talking about this, most viral posts, sources of traffic.
 Your blog has subscribers and comments.
 Your email marketing has total subscribers, opens, bounces, spam reports, opt-outs.
 Google Analytics has enough data to choke a horse.
-Start with the basics: visits, unique visits, bounce rate, average time on site, pages per visit, and number one source of traffic.
+Start with the basics: visits, unique visits, bounce rate, average time on site, pages per visit, and number one traffic source.
 You can add more metrics as you determine what’s important to you.

 The Danger with Data